 Rick, Hospital Coordinator

 Rick was born in Burbank but grew up in Northern California.
 He has been in the veterinary field since 2010.
 He has worked his way up from being a client service representative, a technician, and now to his current position as MASH’s Hospital Coordinator.
 He helped to form MASH in its beginnings and designs all of MASH’s artwork and designs.
 Rick graduated with his Bachelors in Geography from Cal State Northridge.
 Rick has one tuxedo cat named Lucky.
 Rick has a passion for nature and is a Certified California Naturalist and avid birder.
-In his free time, you can find Rick fishing, working on motorcycles, surfing, or at a skate park.
+In his free time, you can find Rick fishing, working on motorcycles, at a plant sale, surfing, or at a skate park.

 Alli, Finance Manager